ArjayS/vue_fullStack_ecommerce/README.md

 @58:50, Adding the NavBar.vue component to the App.vue main file component

 @1:01:45, Making a 404 page to be able to display error if a user goes to a non-existing endpoint.
+By creating a NotFoundPage.vue views page